A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Conclusion and Discussion

-The simulation study of neutron-oxygen interaction playing a crucial role in the event topology of the neutrino-oxygen NCQE interaction was performed to improve the precision of the NCQE prediction.
-We compared the simulations in the various settings with the newly available measurements of gamma-ray production in neutron-oxygen interaction from the E487 and E525 experiments~\cite{E487, E525}.
+A simulation study of neutron-oxygen interaction was performed to improve the precision of the neutrino interaction prediction.
+We compared the simulations in the various settings with the newly available measurements of gamma-ray production in neutron-oxygen reactions from the E525 experiment.

-As a result, \verb|BERT|, the long-standing hadron inelastic model, predicted a larger mount of gamma-ray production than that of the experimental data, which is consistent with the descrepancy on the Cherenkov angle distribution observed in the measurements~\cite{ncqe_t2k, ncqe_sk6} due to multiplicity of gamma-rays in the NCQE reaction.
-On the other hand, \verb|BIC| and \verb|INCL++| showed better agreement with the data if they utilize G4PreCompoundModel as a deexcitation model.
+As a result, BERT, the long-standing hadron inelastic model, was found to predict a larger amount of gamma-ray production than that of the experimental data.
+This reasonably describes a cause of the discrepancy in the Cherenkov angle distribution in the NCQE measurements~\cite{ncqe_t2k, ncqe_sk6} because the Cherenkov angle of events with multiple gamma-rays tends to be reconstructed as larger.
+On the other hand, BIC and INCL++ showed better agreement with the data if they utilize \seqsplit{G4PreCompoundModel} as a deexcitation model and predicted the smaller gamma-ray production than BERT.
+Therefore, the simulation model using \seqsplit{G4PreCompoundModel} can improve the prediction of the NCQE reaction in the way of event topology.

-Further investigation was carried out concentrating on the other deexcitation models available in \verb|INCL++|. \verb|ABLA++| deexcitation model gave the large difference in the gamma-ray spectrum from others, while G4PreCompoundModel showed the reasonable consistency with the data.
-Finally, we confirmed that a combination of NucDeEx and \verb|INCL++| demonstrated the best agreement with the experimental data in terms of the production and the spectral shape.
-It is expected that a precision prediction of the NCQE events with the models we found leads to an improvement in the sensitivity of the search for DSNB in the large water Cherenkov detector and its discovery for the near future.
+In addition, further investigation was carried out, concentrating on the other deexcitation models compatible with INCL++ in Geant4.
+ABLA++ deexcitation model gave a large difference in the gamma-ray spectrum from others, while \seqsplit{G4PreCompoundModel} showed reasonable consistency with the data.
+Finally, we confirmed that a combination of NucDeEx and INCL++ demonstrated the best agreement with the experimental data in terms of the production rate and the spectral shape.
+As discussed in Ref.~\cite{nucdeex}, NucDeEx shows the best or comparable prediction in the aspect of particle emission from deexcitation in addition to the gamma-ray emission spectra.
+Therefore, it is anticipated that uncertainties on the neutrino interaction will be improved with the better prediction of the final state particles from nuclear deexcitation in both primary neutrino-nucleus and secondary nucleon-nucleus interactions by NucDeEx.

+By focusing on gamma-ray production in neutron-oxygen scattering, we concluded that MC poorly reproduced the event topology of NCQE measurements with a certain model.
+The substituting simulation with different intranuclear and deexcitation models, i.e., INCL++ and NucDeEx, shows better consistency in both the absolute production rate and the gamma-ray spectrum from neutron-oxygen interactions.
+This will address a precise prediction of NCQE background contamination in the DSNB signal region from the constraint in the large-angle region (78--$90\tcdegree$) of the reconstructed Cherenkov angle.
+Thus, it is expected that a precise prediction of the NCQE events with the models we found leads to an improvement in the sensitivity of the search at large water Cherenkov detectors toward a discovery.